Mountaineering

-Mountaineering, mountain climbing, or alpinism, is a set of outdoor activities that involves ascending mountains.
+Mountaineering, mountain climbing, or alpinism is a set of outdoor activities that involves ascending mountains.
 Mountaineering-related activities include traditional outdoor climbing, skiing, and traversing via ferratas that have become sports in their own right.
 Indoor climbing, sport climbing, and bouldering are also considered variants of mountaineering by some, but are part of a wide group of mountain sports.

-Unlike most sports, mountaineering lacks widely applied formal rules, regulations, and governance; mountaineers adhere to a large variety of techniques and philosophies when climbing mountains.
+Unlike most sports, mountaineering lacks widely applied formal rules, regulations, and governance; mountaineers adhere to a large variety of techniques and philosophies (including grading and guidebooks) when climbing mountains.
 Numerous local alpine clubs support mountaineers by hosting resources and social activities.
 A federation of alpine clubs, the International Climbing and Mountaineering Federation (UIAA), is the International Olympic Committee-recognized world organization for mountaineering and climbing.

-The consequences of mountaineering on the natural environment can be seen in terms of individual components of the environment (land relief, soil, vegetation, fauna, and landscape) and location/zone of mountaineering activity (hiking, trekking, or climbing zone).
-Mountaineering impacts communities on economic, political, social and cultural levels, often leading to changes in people's worldviews influenced by globalization, specifically foreign cultures and lifestyles.
+The consequences of mountaineering on the natural environment can be seen in terms of individual components of the environment (land relief, soil, vegetation, fauna, and landscape) and the location/zone of mountaineering activity (hiking, trekking, or climbing zone).
+Mountaineering impacts communities on economic, political, social, and cultural levels, often leading to changes in people's worldviews influenced by globalization, specifically foreign cultures and lifestyles.

 History

 Early mountaineering

 Humans have been present in mountains since prehistory.
 The remains of Ötzi, who lived in the 4th millennium BC, were found in a glacier in the Ötztal Alps.
 However, the highest mountains were rarely visited early on, and were often associated with supernatural or religious concepts.
 Nonetheless, there are many documented examples of people climbing mountains prior to the formal development of the sport in the 19th century, although many of these stories are sometimes considered fictional or legendary.
+A rare medieval example of mountaineering is the 1100 AD ascent of the Untersberg.

 The famous poet Petrarch describes his 26 April 1336 ascent of Mount Ventoux (1912 m) in one of his epistolae familiares, claiming to be inspired by Philip V of Macedon's ascent of Mount Haemo.

 For most of antiquity, climbing mountains was a practical or symbolic activity, usually undertaken for economic, political, or religious purposes.
 A commonly cited example is the 1492 ascent of Mont Aiguille (2085 m) by Antoine de Ville, a French military officer and lord of Domjulien and Beaupré.
+Because ropes, ladders and iron hooks were used, and because it was the first climb of any technical difficulty to be officially verified, this ascent is widely recognized as being the birth of mountaineering.